Giraffe: Exploitation

 Giraffes were probably common targets for hunters throughout Africa.
 Different parts of their bodies were used for different purposes.
 Their meat was used for food.
-The tail hairs were flyswatters, bracelets, necklaces, and threads.
-Shields, sandals, and drums were made using the skin, and the strings of musical instruments were from the tendons.
+The tail hairs were used for flyswatters, bracelets, necklaces, and threads.
+Shields, sandals, and drums were made using the skin, and the strings of musical instruments were made from the tendons.
 In Buganda, the smoke of burning giraffe skin was traditionally used to treat nosebleeds.
 The Humr people of Kordofan consume the drink Umm Nyolokh, which is prepared from the liver and bone marrow of giraffes.
 Richard Rudgley hypothesised that Umm Nyolokh might contain DMT.
 The drink is said to cause hallucinations of giraffes, believed to be the giraffes' ghosts, by the Humr.

 Conservation status

 In 2016, giraffes were assessed as Vulnerable from a conservation perspective by the International Union for Conservation of Nature (IUCN).
 In 1985, it was estimated there were 155,000 giraffes in the wild.
 This declined to over 140,000 in 1999.
 Estimates as of 2016 indicate there are approximately 97,500 members of Giraffa in the wild.
 The Masai and reticulated subspecies are endangered, and the Rothschild subspecies is near threatened.
 The Nubian subspecies is critically endangered.
-In 2025, the IUCN currently accepted four species of giraffe with seven subspecies.
+In 2025, the IUCN accepted four species of giraffe with seven subspecies.